 For £14 a month you're giving yourself a better chance of handling unexpected situations.

 "I use a contract so I don't need insurance"

-You should have a contract.
-And you should have insurance.
+It's not binary.
+It's not one or the other.
+You should have a contract and you should have insurance.

 "There's not much liability associated with my work"

-This one I understand because the benefits of business insurance are buried.
-It can be challenging to find examples of freelancers utilising their business insurance in your industry or niche.
+This one I understand because the benefits of business insurance aren't always upfront or tangible.
+It can be challenging to find stories of how freelancers used their insurance to help them.

-However, professional indemnity is useful to any freelancer who provides a service to clients.
+However, professional indemnity insurance is useful to any freelancer who provides a service to clients.

-- Late delivery of a project leading to an unhappy client
+- Late delivery of a project leading to a missed milestone

 - Terminating a project early leading to a strained client relationship